 If your potted cyclamen has outgrown it’s container, you can repot it into a larger one.
 The best time for repotting cyclamen plants is while the plant is dormant.
 General purpose potting soil will usually work just fine for planting cyclamen.
 But if you tend to under water your plants, or the soil dries out too quickly, then I recommend adding in some peat moss or vermiculite to help the soil retain moisture.
+An African violet potting mix would work very well for growing cyclamen plants too.
 Make sure to plant your cyclamen in the new pot at the same depth it was growing in the old pot.
 Don’t bury the tubers too deep, they should be kept slightly above the soil line.

 You can feed your cyclamen houseplant using a weak half dose of liquid fertilizer every 2-4 weeks while it’s actively growing and blooming.
 Stop fertilizing once the flowers begin to fade, and never fertilize it when it’s dormant.
 When you bring your cyclamen out of dormancy, you can start fertilizing again when the plant starts to put on new growth.
 A good rule of thumb is to only feed cyclamen plants while they have leaves growing.
 I recommend using an organic compost fertilizer, which you can get in liquid form or buy compost tea bags and brew your own.
-If you prefer, you could use another type of organic plant fertilizer like fish emulsion or liquid kelp on your cyclamen plants.
+An African violet organic plant fertilizer would work great for fertilizing cyclamens too.

 Cyclamen Flowering Season and Dormancy